 Amazon Mechanical Turk, also known as MTurk, is an online jobs marketplace similar to Upwork or Fiverr.
-The tasks here tend to be data and process-driven (hence the name), but there is still a wide variety of work available.
+The tasks here tend to be data and process-driven (hence the name), but a wide variety of work is still available.

-While I would think people wouldn’t opt for gift cards in most cases, it should come as no surprise that being paid in Amazon gift cards is an option.
+While I think people wouldn’t opt for gift cards in most cases, it should be no surprise that being paid in Amazon gift cards is an option.